It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 , that fans of that show have come to call those who look familiar "Repeat Offenders"

 .
-Primary cast members the late Jerry Orbach and S. Epatha Merkerson both played small one-off roles prior to being cast in the series.
-Other examples: Diane Neal, who played ADA Casey Novak in seasons 5-9 of SVU, previously appeared as a Wall Street broker who joined two more women in the gang rape of a male dancer during a party (see Double Standard: Rape—Female on Male
+Primary cast members Jerry Orbach, S. Epatha Merkerson and Jeremy Sisto all played small one-off roles prior to being cast in the series.
+Other examples: Diane Neal, who played ADA Casey Novak in seasons 5-9 of SVU, previously appeared as a Wall Street broker who joined two more women in the gang rape of a male dancer

 When it is done for a purpose, you have an Identical Stranger